mfbolus/StanleyLab_Instructions/SpikeSorting_Kilosort.md

 Anyway, it does succesfully complile now, but I am unsure of the resulting code is functional.
 I will be checking that next.

+## `mexcuda` configuration (Windows)
+As noted above, I opted to match versions of MSVC++ and CUDA (nvcc) to the release of MATLAB.
+I found it more difficult to *full-version* disparities in any one of these three players than it was worth.
+In particular, while mex would work with the latest version of MSVC++, I couldn't make the right changes to the `mexcuda` configuration file in 2017b to make this latest version work with CUDA.

+Because versions of the C++ compiler and CUDA were what the MATLAB release expected, this configuration was simpler at the end of the day.
+I simply replaced the contents of `KiloSort/CUDA/mex_CUDA_win64.xml` with the contents of MATLAB's `nvcc_msvcpp2015.xml` configuration file buried in the usual location.
+Note the exact name of that file will vary depending on the version of Visual C++.

+Once you've done that, simply re-run the `mexGPUall.m` script.

 # Testing build on synthetic data
 The KiloSort directory has an `eMouse` subdirectory.
 You will need to change some paths in `master_eMouse.m` for it to work for your computer.
 For example, you need to provide the path to KiloSort source code and the nmpy-matlab directory.
 Once you do that, simply run `master_eMouse.m`.

 This file creates a 1000-second 32-channel synthetic dataset (fs=25kHz).
 In the comments, the creator notes that using a GTX 1080 GPU and an SSD, it took 55 seconds on synthetic data.
 Using the setup I currently have access to (which has the same GPU), I am seeing 38 seconds to completion.
 So, it is possible that we could see sorting times of 5% the time of the dataset.
 However, I imagine as the dataset gets larger, the efficiency of memory handling is probably going to keep this from happening on full datasets.

+# Testing on Small Experimental Dataset
+The Linux machine above finished loading, pre-processing, sorting, and saving results for a 4GB dataset (fs = 25 kHz) in 100 seconds.

+The communal Windows spike sorting machine took 400 seconds.
+It took ~25 minutes to sort the entire 17 GB dataset that the original 4 GB dataset was sub-selected from.

 # Data Pre-processing
 ## Formatting Data for Sorting